Demexis/ExtendedPrefs/README.md

 ## Usage
 To access `PlayerPrefs` extended methods, use the `ExtendedPlayerPrefs` class.
 For `EditorPrefs`, respectively, use `ExtendedEditorPrefs`.

+Here is an example of how you could set the saved screen resolution at the `Start()`:

 ```cs
 public class ScreenResolutionPreference : MonoBehaviour {
     private const string SCREEN_RESOLUTION_PLAYER_PREF_NAME = "SCREEN_RES_PREF";